-St. John’s School also produced other notable baseball players such as Ron Darling (MLB All-Star pitcher), Brian Abraham (Boston Red Sox bullpen catcher), Ryan O’Rourke (Minnesota Twins pitcher), and John Andreoli (Chicago Cubs outfielder).
+St. John’s School also produced other notable players such as Ron Darling (MLB All-Star pitcher), Brian Abraham (Boston Red Sox bullpen catcher), Ryan O’Rourke (Minnesota Twins pitcher), and John Andreoli (Chicago Cubs outfielder).

 Baseball at university

-After graduating from high school in 1995, Greg Montalbano enrolled for an industrial engineering degree.
-He made the Northern Illinois University Huskies baseball team while studying and also assumed the position of a pitcher for them.
+After graduating from high school in 1995, he enrolled for an industrial engineering degree.
+He made the Northern Illinois University Huskies team while studying and also assumed the position of a pitcher for them.

-Greg Montalbano was chosen for the Boston Red Sox in 1999 during the 5th round of the amateur baseball draft.
-In 2000 Greg officially signed with the Red Sox and was entered into their minor league system.
+Greg Montalbano was chosen for the Boston Red Sox in 1999 during the 5th round of the amateur draft.
+In 2000 he officially signed with the Red Sox and was entered into their minor league system.

 What did he do after the Red Sox?

 Sports betting was not yet legal in the US so punters were excluded from betting on these leagues.
 In 2005, Greg was eventually inducted to the Baseball Hall of Fame of the Northeastern University.

 After his baseball career, Greg remained involved in the sport as giving back was very important to him.
-He returned to his alma mater, St Johns’ High School, as an assistant baseball coach.
+He returned to his alma mater, St Johns’ High School, as an assistant coach.
 He also got involved with South End Baseball.

 Honoring Greg Montalbano

-A year after his death in 2009, the Greg Montalbano Classic was instated to honour the life and contribution of Greg Montalbano.
+A year after his death in 2009, the Greg Montalbano Classic was instated to honor the life and contribution of this player.
 This baseball game is to held annually and is played between the baseball teams of Westborough and St. John’s in Shrewsbury.

 Legal online sports betting was only allowed in the US in 2018.
-These days you will be able to bet on the minor baseball leagues, college sport and even tribute games through any reputable sports betting site.
+These days you will be able to bet on the minor baseball leagues, college sport, and even tribute games through any reputable sports betting site.